Restore. Protect. Smile.

 • Gum changes: Receding gums around a crown may expose vulnerable areas and increase the risk of decay.

-• Appearance changes: If the crown no longer blends in with nearby teeth, you may consider replacement for aesthetic reasons.
+• Appearance changes: If the crown no longer blends in with nearby teeth, you may choose to discuss replacement for aesthetic reasons with your dentist.

 If you had a crown placed to restore a cracked tooth, regular check-ups can help detect early signs of change, even before symptoms start.

-A crown is often recommended after a root canal, especially on back teeth.
-This helps protect the tooth from cracking and restores normal chewing strength.
+A crown may be recommended after a root canal, especially on back teeth.
+This can help protect the tooth from cracking and restore normal chewing strength.

 • Molar or premolar teeth take on a heavy bite force.
-A crown reduces the chance of future damage.
+A crown can help reduce the chance of future damage.

 • Heavily restored or worn teeth may require added support to prevent further breakdown.

 • Teeth that have had root canal treatment have less tooth structure.
-In many cases, a crown is recommended to support the tooth and reduce the risk of cracks.
+In some cases, a crown may be recommended to support the tooth and reduce the risk of cracks.

 • Protecting the tooth for regular function may help prevent problems later.